hokkey621/Sentiment-Analysis-for-Tweet/README.md

-# Qiita_article
+# Sentiment_Analysis_for_Tweet

+This is a repository of code that performs sentiment analysis on tweets.　\
+I used twitter API v2 and BERT. \
-The article was shelved...
+UF the article was shelved...